kristoferbaxter/preact-hn/README.md

 ## Details

-I've focused mostly on first initial load performance, with a small caveat.
+I've focused mostly on first initial load performance, with the small caveat of using Webpack instead of Rollup.
 I'd like the route based code splitting to provide a extensible model for keeping initial view rendering costs low.

 In the future there are plenty of things to do:
 1. Move away from needlessly spamming the Firebase API (see src/restify/storage/*) and instead leverage the firebase client in the node server.
+2. Write a Webpack plugin to allow for split css files based on packages.
-2. Internationalization/Localization, including RTL layout.
+3. Internationalization/Localization, including RTL layout.
-3. Support AppCache (even though it's kind of a jerk)
+4. Support AppCache (even though it's kind of a jerk)
-4. Allow for posting comments!
+5. Allow for posting comments!
-5. FIX LOTS OF BUGS!
+6-1000.
+FIX LOTS OF BUGS!
 ZOMG SO MANY BUGS!